sijingzhangzsj0604/docs/docs/cloud/concepts/service.md

 ### Protocol

-Which protocol the Application will use.
+Which protocol the Service will use.
 Currently, candidates are `HTTP`, `HTTPS`, and `HTTP, HTTPS`.

 * `HTTP`.
-The Application only handles HTTP traffic.
+The Service only handles HTTP traffic.
 * `HTTPS`.
-The Application only handles HTTPS traffic.
+The Service only handles HTTPS traffic.
 In such a case, gateway instances will redirect requests sent to the HTTP port to the HTTPS port.
 * `HTTP, HTTPS`.
-The Application handles both HTTP and HTTPS traffic.
+The Service handles both HTTP and HTTPS traffic.

 ### Path Prefix

-`Path Prefix` is the path prefix of the Application.
+`Path Prefix` is the path prefix of the Service.
 It'll be used with the [API Path](./api.md#path) together to form the full API path.

 ### Host

-`Host` indicates the HTTP Host header value for requests to the Application.
+`Host` indicates the HTTP Host header value for requests to the Service.

 ### Upstream

 Fields in the **Upstream** section specify details about the upstream (in other words, the backend micro-service).

-API7 Cloud supports configuring multiple Upstream versions for the same Application.
+API7 Cloud supports configuring multiple Upstream versions for the same Service.
 This feature is always used with the Canary Release so that your backend service can transit from the old version to the new one smoothly.

-You can only create one Upstream version (version name will be `default`) when creating the Application.
+You can only create one Upstream version (version name will be `default`) when creating the Service.
 By default, you just need to specify the upstream address (URL), e.g., `https://httpbin.org`.

 ### Upstream Version in Use